jbaudanza/project-packets/butt_sub/sub.md

 *substitution.js*

-This script is executed as defined in the manifest file.

 ```javascript
 // This is the entry point for the script.
 It calls the walk function on the
 // HTML body of the loaded webpage.